Grunet/cloud-native-honeypot/README.md

 For example, you could add a rule targeting events with source `cloud-native-honeypot` that invokes an SNS topic, which then notifies humans of the events.

+## Alternatives

+There are several alternatives to this that are worth considering

+### Alerting Off of VPC Flow Logs

+Reserving an ip address with an ENI, then alerting on any flow logs with a matching destination ip address is another way to achieve the same effect.

+However it's less extensible than the approach here, as it can't be generalized to become a "high-interaction" honeypot that emulates a realistic server.

+### Commercial Options

+If you have the means, paying for a honeypot from a vendor (e.g. [ThinkstCanary](https://help.canary.tools/hc/en-gb/articles/360012852197-How-do-I-create-an-AWS-EC2-Cloud-Canary-)) is likely a better option.

+### Open Source Options

+There are other open source options out there to self-host (e.g. [T-Pot](https://github.com/telekom-security/tpotce)) but I didn't find any that seemed easy to deploy and integrate into cloud resources.